ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-3.md

 </article>
 ```

-We are adding an “if” statement in EJS tags that checks the “isEditable” value on the tweet and renders the edit tweet link if it is editable.
+We are adding an "if" statement in EJS tags that checks the "isEditable" value on the tweet and renders the edit tweet link if it is editable.
 If you restart your web server and visit your homepage, tweets that were created before cookies were added should not have an edit link.

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/7/7-3-hidden-edit-links.png)